Table of Contents

 Battery Storage (Optional)

-Lithium-Ion - Most common, 10+ year lifespan, 90%+ efficiency, compact
+Lithium-Ion - Most common choice, 10+ year lifespan, 90%+ round-trip efficiency, compact and widely available

 Quality Matters